courk/openflexure-delta-stage/docs/transmission_illumination.md

 Insert two [M3 nut]{qty:2}s into the nut slots on the condenser mount.

-Screw the [condenser housing] onto the [main body](fromstep).
+Screw the [illumination dovetail] onto the [main body](fromstep).

 ### Attach the condenser on to the dovetail

 Slide the [condenser housing] down the dovetail.
 You can adjust its position up and down by sliding it on the dovetail.
-You can move it back and forward by loosing the dovetail and and tightening it when it is the correct position.
+You can move it back and forward by loosening the dovetail and and tightening it when it is the correct position.

 ## Optics Module

-### Clean the optics tube {pagestep}
+### Clean the optics module casing {pagestep}

+After printing the [optics module casing]{qty:1} there may be strings or dust.
+Clean these out so they won't block the light or fall onto the camera sensor.

 ### Attach the objective screw {pagestep}

+Slide a [M3 nut]{qty:1} into the slot at the top of the [optics module casing] and screw a [M3 screw]{qty:1} into it.

 ### Insert the tube lens {pagestep}

+Put the [tube lens]{qty:1} onto the [lens tool], with the more convex side down.

+Push the [optics module casing] down on top of the lens until it is flat and secure.

 ### Attach the objective lens {pagestep}

+Screw the [objective lens]{qty:1} into the top of the [optics module casing].
+Be careful to screw it in straight, to avoid cross-threading.

 ### Remove the camera lens {pagestep}

+Remove the plastic film from the lens of the [Raspberry Pi camera v2]{qty:1}.

+Unscrew the camera lens using the camera lens tool supplied with the camera.

+Once you've removed the lens, keep the camera face down or put some tape over the lens holder to stop dust settling on the sensor (which is difficult to clean!).

 ### Attach the camera to the optics tube {pagestep}

+Attach the [Raspberry Pi camera v2] to the bottom of the [optics module casing].
+Put the [camera cover]{qty:1} over the top.
+Secure everything in place with two [M2 screws]{qty:1}.